 Tough sell: Baijiu, China's potent tipple, looks abroad

-[LUZHOU, China] It may be China's national spirit, but for London bartender Ellie Veale it's clear from the first swig why baijiu has not caught on overseas.
+IT may be China's national spirit, but for London bartender Ellie Veale, it's clear from the first swig why baijiu has not caught on overseas.

-After some initial fruity notes, Veale crinkles her noise as the crystal-clear booze reveals its intense, earthy essence.

 There's just one problem: the taste.